Cyberbullying: Facts, figures & background

 Cyberbullying is a societal problem

 Governments are responding to the threat of cyberbullying.
-Last year, Ontario Premier Dalton McGuinty announced legislation that added cyberbullying to the list of offenses that could get students suspended or expelled from an Ontario school.
+Former Ontario Premier Dalton McGuinty announced legislation that added cyberbullying to the list of offenses that could get students suspended or expelled from an Ontario school.
 Whether it's done in the schoolyard or online, McGuinty said, "bullying is bullying."
 This was the first time that school bullying in any form was dealt with by the legislature.

 A report from The Quebec English School Boards Association (QESBA) has resulted in the creation in that province of "curriculum content to help teachers educate students on cyber risks and to develop strategies to help solve problems that students encounter."
 The program also proposes to provide "education tools for parents to increase their ability to respond to cyber problems that arise with their children."

 In the meantime, the state of Florida has passed a bill in response to the Jeff Johnston case.
-It puts more onus on schools and school districts to set up procedures to follow up on complaints of bullying and referring incidents to proper authorities.
+It puts more onus on schools and school districts to set up procedures to follow up on complaints of bullying and refer incidents to proper authorities.
 The measure also bolsters penalties for students both on and off campus.